The Curved Space is The Electrified Flat Space: Curved Space

 For small $\sigma$, $V_3$ dominates and in large $\sigma$, $V_1 +V_2$ will dominates.
 It's clear for now on that the system in the present background will get different potentials and perturbations from region to other which support the idea of Neumann boundary condition in supergravity background.

 We start by small $\sigma$ region, and the plot of $V_3$ (figure 8) shows that if $\sigma$ goes to zero then the potential goes to $+\infty$.
 Physically this behavior should means something!
-This could be a sign to the absence of the perturbation effects.
+This could be a sign to the absence of the perturbation effects and the influence of $E$ is absent.

-We remark that the electric field does not have any influence on the perturbations in non-zero mode but only the influence of the supergravity background.
+We remark that the electric field does not have any influence on the perturbations in non-zero mode at the presence of the supergravity background.